Kudom-E/Companion-AWS/README.md

 👨‍💻 For Developers (Building / Contributing)

+    - OpenAI API Key
     - **Node.js** (v16 or higher recommended).
     - **npm** (comes with Node.js).

+## 🚀 Getting Started

+Follow these steps to install the extension locally for development or testing:

 ### **1. Clone the Repository**